-Entering Graceland for the first time in 2001, I was taken aback by the overwhelming presence of this revered entertainer who gave so much back to the community.
-Surrounded by his collection of magnificent guitars including his 1956 Gibson J-200, his Stradivarius-copy violin, his ebony Story & Clark baby grand piano and the gracious appointments in his memory-filled home, it became apparent this was a man of many musical talents.
+His overwhelming presence remains at Graceland, surrounded by his collection of magnificent guitars a 1956 Gibson J-200, his Stradivarius-copy violin, his ebony Story & Clark baby grand piano and the gracious appointments in his memory-filled home.
+This was a man of many musical talents.

-His gratitude, generosity and humility were rare in one so entrenched in the rewards of his stardom.
+His gratitude, generosity and humility were rare for someone so entrenched in stardom.
 It was not unusual for Elvis to give money to strangers.
 His wisdom revealed itself with the story of his tossing five thousand dollars out of the upstairs window of his hotel room.
 The money landed on a crowd of well dressed and pretentious “high society people”.
 When they scrambled into the fountain to claim the fallen cash, Elvis remarked, “See, they’re not so high class after all.”

 During Elvis’ 23 year career he received numerous plaques and keys to the city along with proclamations and many honors from his fans.